rankutah/blog/sites/rodmaxfielddds/content/services/dentures.md

 Partial dentures are appliances used to replace some missing teeth; they are designed to fit around any remaining teeth.
 These are also frequently made from acrylic, but in some cases a metal framework may be needed for support.
 Upper partials usually have acrylic that covers the palate (roof of the mouth), while lower partials are horseshoe-shaped to allow room for the tongue.

 Should you lose another tooth, extra teeth can be added to your existing partial.
-All of the teeth on your partial will be matched to your remaining natural teeth to make the partial indiscernible.
+All of the teeth on your partial will be matched to your remaining natural teeth to make the partial indistinguishable.

 ### Implant-Retained Dentures

-Implant-retained dentures are complete dentures that attach two or more implants.
+Implant-retained dentures are complete dentures that attach to two or more implants.
 The [implants](#implants) allow for a more secure fit.
 The denture will simply “clip” into place, negating the need for denture adhesive.

 As with a regular complete denture, we want them to look as natural as possible.
 To that end we may ask you to bring photos of yourself from before you began losing your teeth.